jaiwanag/lab-terra-containerapp/README.md

 }
 ```
 3. Commit to source control
+4. Apply the changes type:
+`terrafrom apply`
+5. To view the output type:
+`terraform output`
 ### Add variables.tf
 1. Create a **_variables.tf_**  file in **_c:\\admin\\labs\\lab-terra-containerapps_**
 2. Add the following code to the file